 In Infatuation, Mrs. Woodford thought she had lost her son Edward at sea, but he reappears in the second volume, and learns that the uncle of the girl he loves has died and left her an immense fortune.
 Augustus the poet also has some good news to share: “You and I Edward,” continued he, “ought to erect a temple, dedicated to the memory of rich old uncles, for I am sure we are both under the greatest obligation to their honoured manes; as you will confess, when you call Adelaide your own, and hear what my old honest curmudgeon had done for me.”

 Austen does not resort to rich uncles popping up out of nowhere or dying at convenient times.
-(The rich uncles who popped up out of nowhere actually came from the East or West Indies, and I discuss that further below.)
 In fact, she lampoons the convenient family reunion in her juvenile parody, Love and Freindship when Lord St. Clair accidentally encounters four of his grandchildren, one after the other, at an inn. instead of lavishing his fortune on them, he gives each of them 50 pounds: "Take them and remember I have done the Duty of a Grandfather.”
 Austen wrote: "He instantly left the Room and immediately afterwards the House."

 Austen uses timely death on two occasions; Frank Churchill is free to marry Jane Fairfax after his disagreeable adoptive mother dies, and Elinor Tilney can marry when the man she loves becomes an heir thanks to the death of his older brother.
 This marriage in turn enables her brother to marry Catherine Morland.